Plan.

 Checks facilitated by relevant authorities in various states:

-• Other states: Forms part of securing and maintaining relevant license
+- Other states: Forms part of securing and maintaining relevant licence

 Driver Health Check

-Facilitated in all states by relevant authority authorizing driver to perform public passenger transport service.
+Facilitated in all states by relevant authority authorising driver to perform public passenger transport service.

 Driver Fatigue Policy